-At any given time, Michigan Road Animal Hospital @ Crooked Creek employs about 15-20 staff members including our two Veterinarians.
+At any given time, Michigan Road Animal Hospital @ Crooked Creek employs about 15-20 staff members including our Veterinarians.
 Our group of animal lovers have one mission: to meet and exceed your pet’s needs, in a comfortable and friendly environment.

 The entire hospital staff meets regularly for staff development and educational meetings, and we also meet as teams.
 These meetings help keep us on top of any changes in veterinary medicine, provide us with team-building opportunities, and offer us the time to discuss how to serve you better.

 Dr. Robin S. Wagner

 Dr. Robin Wagner came out of the womb wanting to be a Veterinarian.
 As a toddler growing up in South Carolina, she used to cry when she saw the dead chickens in the grocery case at the Piggly Wiggly.
 She never outgrew that initial desire to be a Veterinarian, so after college at Wofford, she pursued her DVM degree at the University of Georgia.
 After practicing several years in equine and mixed animal practices, Dr. Wagner went back to school and completed a Large Animal Internal Medicine residency at Cornell and then a PhD in Physiology at the Medical University of SC in Charleston, SC, her hometown.
 Her intent was to go into academia, but life happened and she met her future husband, Anthony (a Hoosier from Columbus, IN), in Taekwondo class and gladly changed her plans.
 A year after their marriage and the birth of their son Benjamin, Dr. Wagner and family moved to Indianapolis.
 Dr. Wagner completed a post doc at IU and continued to practice small animal medicine as a relief Veterinarian.